 Seven Tepees Youth Program

 Cotchett, Pitre & McCarthy, LLP has long supported Seven Tepees Youth Program.
-Anne Marie Murphy is the Secretary of the Board of Directors of Seven Tepees Youth Program.
-It is a non-profit serving urban youth in San Francisco, which provides comprehensive services to youth, including mentoring, academic support, and college and career counseling in afternoon programs. (http://www.7tepees.org/index.html).
+Anne Marie Murphy was a board member for a number of years and remains involved through the Advisory Board.
+Seven Tepees is a non-profit serving urban youth in San Francisco, which provides comprehensive services to youth, including mentoring, academic support, and college and career counseling in afternoon programs. (http://www.7tepees.org/index.html).

 2010 Community Award by Santa Clara Law Center